-HAGA delivers the Online Support Service.
-HAGA is a registered charity and company limited by guarantee based in the UK.
-HAGA is an alcohol specialist organisation providing support to those affected by their own or someone else’s alcohol use since 1981.
+Blenheim delivers the Online Support Service.
+Blenheim is a registered charity and company limited by guarantee based in the UK.
+Set up in 1964, Blenheim provides support to over 10,000 drug and alcohol users across London.

 6.1.1 Our mission is to lead in, and campaign for, the delivery of high quality, flexible and responsive alcohol services that improve the lives of all adults and children negatively affected by alcohol.
 We are committed to supporting you to making positive changes to your drinking.

 6.1.2 All our workers delivering the Online Support Service to you are alcohol specialists with the relevant qualifications, training and experience.
 All our workers have completed a criminal records check and thorough recruitment checks.
 All our workers have been fully inducted into our policies and procedures and are contractually obliged to comply with them.
 All workers receive expert clinical supervision and managerial support.